Ford Duratec engine

-Duratec is a brand name of the Ford Motor Company used for the company's range of gasoline-powered four-cylinder, five-cylinder and six-cylinder passenger car engines.
+Ford Duratec engine is a line of engines used by Ford of Europe and United States for the company's range of gasoline-powered I3, I4, I5 and V6 passenger car engines.
+The first Duratec engine was co-designed by Ford and Porsche and introduced as the Duratec V6 in the 1993 Ford Mondeo.

-The original 1993 Duratec V6 engine was designed by Ford and Porsche.
-Ford first introduced this engine in the Ford Mondeo.
-Over time, "Duratec" became an omnibus name for Ford's gasoline engines unrelated to the original V6.
+Ford would subsequently brand other gasoline engines unrelated to the original V6 with the Duratec name.
 The Ford Zeta engine, Ford Sigma engine and Ford Cyclone engine all carry the Duratec name, but are otherwise unrelated to each other or the original 1993 Duratec V6.
 The ambiguous use of the name is similar to Ford's use of the Zetec for the previous generation of gasoline engines, the Duratorq name for diesel engines, and EcoBoost for turbocharged gasoline engines.